modiimedia/arri/languages/ts/ts-server/README.md

 Arri Event streams sent the following event types:

 -   `message` - A standard message with the response data serialized as JSON
--   `error` - An error message with an `ArriRequestError` sent as JSON
 -   `done` - A message to tell clients that there will be no more events
 -   `ping` - A message periodically sent by the server to keep the connection alive.